cjfit/noinject/README.md

 2. Open Chrome and navigate to `chrome://extensions`
 3. Enable "Developer mode" (toggle in top right)
 4. Click "Load unpacked"
-5. Select the `noinject` directory
+5. Select the project directory
 6. The extension should now be installed

 ### Method 2: Chrome Web Store (Coming Soon)